Chassepot: Cartridge

 The Chassepot used a paper cartridge that many refer to as 'combustible', although in reality it was quite the opposite.
 It held an 11 mm round-headed cylindro-conoidal lead bullet that was wax paper patched.
-An inverted standard percussion cap was at the rear of the paper cartridge and hidden inside.
-It was fired by the Chassepot's needle (a sharply pointed firing pin) upon pressing the trigger.
+An inverted standard percussion cap was at the rear of the paper cartridge and hidden inside. filled with 5.6 grams of black powder It was fired by the Chassepot's needle (a sharply pointed firing pin) upon pressing the trigger.
 While the Chassepot's ballistic performance and firing rates were excellent for the time, burnt paper residues as well as black powder fouling accumulated in the chamber and bolt mechanism after continuous firing.
 The bolt's rubber obturator eroded in action but was easily replaced in the field by infantrymen.
 The older Dreyse needle gun and its cartridge had been designed to minimize those problems but to the detriment of its ballistic properties.

 To correct this problem the Chassepot was replaced in 1874 by the Gras rifle which used a centerfire drawn brass metallic cartridge.
 Otherwise, the Gras rifle was basically identical in outward appearance to the Chassepot rifle.
 Nearly all rifles of the older Chassepot model (Mle 1866) remaining in store were eventually converted to take the 11 mm Gras metallic cartridge ammunition (fusil Modèle 1866/74).
 About 665,327 Chassepot rifles had been captured by the German coalition that defeated France in 1871.
 Large numbers of these captured Chassepot rifles were shortened and converted to 11 mm Mauser metallic cartridge.
-It served with cavalry units of the Kingdom of Saxony and of the Kingdom of Bavaria.
-Other 11mm Mauser conversions were carried out by Kynoch in Birmingham between 1885-1889.
+Including 55,000 converted by Steyr that served with cavalry units of the Kingdom of Saxony and of the Kingdom of Bavaria.
+Other 11 mm Mauser conversions were carried out by Kynoch in Birmingham between 1885 and 1889.
 In most but not all, the French receiver markings on these German-captured Chassepot rifles had been erased.